 Details of Peter Constable's interests in shares of the Company are included later in this report.
-Since the end of reporting period, Peter Constable indirectly acquired 40,000 shares.
-There has been no other change in the shareholdings since year end to the date of this report.
+There has been no change in the shareholdings since year end to the date of this report.

 Interest in contracts

 Peter has no interests in contracts of the Company.